Justwhittaker/PRO4-Mealdeals/README.md

     * HOSTNAME - should be the local address for the site when running within your own IDE.
     * STRIPE_PUBLISHABLE - From Developer's API on (stripe dashboard)[https://dashboard.stripe.com/test/apikeys]
     * STRIPE_SECRET - From Developer's API on (stripe dashboard)[https://dashboard.stripe.com/test/apikeys]
-    * SECRET_KEY -is a django key a long random string of bytes.
+    * SECRET_KEY -is a django key, a long random string of bytes.
 For example, copy the output of this to your config:
     * python -c 'import os; print(os.urandom(16))'
     * AWS_STORAGE_BUCKET_NAME - can be found on your bucket dashboard
-    * AWS_S3_REGION_NAME - can be found your bucket dashboard , note, the interface has some textual description prefacing the region, the region is after the closing parenthesis descriptor.
+    * AWS_S3_REGION_NAME - can be found on your bucket dashboard , note, the interface has some textual description prefacing the region, the region is after the closing parenthesis descriptor.
 For Example EU, Ireland and UK

 10. Set up the databases by running the following management command in your terminal:

     * python manage.py migrate
-    * If you restarted your machine to activate your environment variables, do not forget to reactivate your virtual environment with the command used at step 4.
+    * If you restart your machine to activate your environment variables, do not forget to reactivate your virtual environment with the command used at step 4.

 11. Create the superuser so you can have access to the django admin, follow the steps necessary to set up the username, email and password by running the following management command in your terminal: